w3c/aria-practices/README.md

 ### Code conformance

-* All code should validate in the NU HTML Validator.
+* All HTML should validate in the NU HTML Validator.
 Exceptions to this rule are warnings and errors related to future ARIA features we need to implement.
 * To keep code in this repository consistent; editors should use a text editor